 Visitors to some chikungunya affected areas will be excluded from donation for four months under current malaria guidelines.
-However, most of the newly affected areas are not covered by malaria exclusions.
-Visitors to chikungunya affected areas should not donate blood or tissues for four weeks from their return to the UK if they have had no symptoms suggesting that they may have been infected with chikungunya or for six months from their return if they have been diagnosed with chikungunya or had symptoms which may be suggestive of chikungunya infection.
+Visitors to chikungunya affected areas which are not subject to longer deferral periods because of the presence of other infectious agents, should not donate blood or tissues for four weeks from their return to the UK if they have had no symptoms suggesting that they may have been infected with chikungunya or for six months from their return if they have been diagnosed with chikungunya or had symptoms which may be suggestive of chikungunya infection.